The foundations of geographical analysis

 How mapping was first used to display and analyse data

-We use our GIS products to analyse and present data in a geographical context.
-Displaying data on maps makes it easier to understand as well as giving a new perspective on a problem.
-Using a GIS to prepare and present data has become increasingly popular over the last 20 years and improvements in computer processing power and internet speeds make it easier than ever to put data in a spatial context.
+We use our Geographic Information System (GIS) products to analyse and present data in a geographical context.
+Displaying data on maps makes it easier to understand, as well as giving a new perspective on a problem.
+Using a GIS to prepare and present data has become increasingly popular over the last 20 years, and improvements in computer processing power and internet speeds make it easier than ever to put data in a spatial context.
 But graphical displays of data on maps were around long before computers.
 Geographers, physicians, philanthropists and historians have been using maps to analyse and present data for 100’s of years.

 Mapping population density

 Population maps for France in 1830 were produced by a Franciscan Friar, Armand Joseph Frère de Montizon, he produced a dot distribution map where each dot represented 10,000 people.
 The dots were arranged on a grid where the distance between each dot decreased as total population increased, so the dots for a particular département (the administrative areas of France) all fit within that boundary.
 The map at a glance shows total population as well as population density.